Sex education Referendum 90 leading in early Washington state election results

 Opponents led a historic signature-gathering campaign in the spring, braving drive- and walk-thru signing booths to get the referendum on the ballot.
 They’ve argued that mandating such lessons strips power from local school boards.
 Some are also strongly opposed to certain sexual health education topics.
 Opponents, which include the state’s Republican Party and several anti-abortion organizations, had raised about $461,000 by Tuesday.

-The referendum was passing in King County on Tuesday, with 75% of voters approving the sex education mandate; Pierce, Thurston and Whatcom counties also supported it.
+The referendum was passing in King County on Tuesday, with 75% of voters approving the sex education mandate; Pierce, Snohomish and Whatcom counties also supported it.
 But voters in a handful of other western Washington counties, such as Lewis and Mason, appeared to be joining most of Eastern Washington in rejecting the measure in early counts.

 In the weeks leading up to election day, supporters of mandatory sex education accused the anti-Referendum 90 campaign of spreading misinformation about the law’s requirements.
 Social media pages urging voters to reject the measure claimed that school districts would be forced to use a single statewide sex education curriculum; in reality, districts can choose from existing curricula or create their own.
+Mindie Wirth, a tech company manager who led the opposition campaign, didn’t respond to phone messages Tuesday.

 The referendum also emerged as the dominant issue dividing incumbent state schools superintendent Chris Reykdal, who backed it, and opponent Maia Espinoza, who staked her campaign in fervent opposition to the measure.
+Reykdal was leading the nonpartisan superintendent’s race as of Tuesday.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.